-Aerial photo of Crook Hill centred on Fairbournes farm.
+Aerial of Crook Hill with Fairbournes Farm. top left of hamlet.

-- 2. Housing is a good mix of sizes characterised mostly by detached homes as well as some period terraced properties.
+2. Housing is a good mix of sizes characterised mostly by detached homes as well as some period terraced properties.
 The main property age range is from Victorian to the present day.
-The Dog and Crook public house, one of two pubs in Braishfield, is situated in the hamlet. - 3.
-The Sir Harold Hillier Arboretum is located to the east of Crook Hill and is on the register of parks and gardens of historic interest in England.
+The Dog and Crook public house, one of two pubs in Braishfield, is situated in the hamlet.

-- 4. This southern gateway to Braishfield is defined by many large mature, mainly oak, trees which provide a distinctive village entrance with high amenity and wildlife value. - 5.
-The fields to the West of Braishfield Road provide a very important and village defining boundary between the village and Romsey Extra.
+3. This southern gateway to Braishfield is defined by many large mature, mainly oak, trees which provide a distinctive village entrance with high amenity and wildlife value.

+4. The fields to the west of Braishfield Road (bottom left of the picture) are very important and the village defining boundary between Braishfield and Romsey Extra.